reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 fetchGreeting();
 ```

-If you open the file in your browser and see the **console on the developer tools** you can see that we actually got the greeting data from the query🙌!
+If you open the file in your browser and see the **console on the developer tools** you can see that we actually got the greeting data from the query 🙌!

 ![Fetching data from the server](./fetching-data-from-server.png)